elastic/kibana/src/core/server/server.api.md

 import { ReindexRethrottleParams } from 'elasticsearch';
 import { RenderSearchTemplateParams } from 'elasticsearch';
 import { Request } from '@hapi/hapi';
+import { RequestHandlerContext as RequestHandlerContext_2 } from 'src/core/server';
 import { ResponseObject } from '@hapi/hapi';
 import { ResponseToolkit } from '@hapi/hapi';
 import { SchemaTypeError } from '@kbn/config-schema';